andrew/ultimate-awesome/README.md

 - [ImPromptu](https://github.com/grahamwaters/ImPromptu) - Domain Agnostic Prompts for Savvy Professionals.
 - [awesome-computer-science](https://github.com/Hypervision-UPES/awesome-computer-science) - A curated list of computer science related courses, resources, libraries and frameworks.
 - [awesome-nba-data](https://github.com/JovaniPink/awesome-nba-data) - A curated list of awesome NBA Data and resources.
+- [awesome-modern-design-tools](https://github.com/k2052/awesome-modern-design-tools) - A list of modern design tools, blog posts about them, and people working on them.
 - [awesome-telco-cloud](https://github.com/LesFacilitateurs/awesome-telco-cloud) - A curated list of Telco Cloud ecosystem projects and resources ☁️.
 - [awesome_codegeneration](https://github.com/LIANGQINGYUAN/awesome_codegeneration) - A list of papers and resources dedicated to code generation.
 - [awesome-contrastive-learning-for-nlp](https://github.com/malteos/awesome-contrastive-learning-for-nlp) - A collection of papers about contrastive learning for natural language processing.
+- [awesome-sciml](https://github.com/Mathepia/awesome-sciml) - Awesome-spatial-temporal-scientific-machine-learning-data-mining-packages.
+Julia and Python resources on spatial and temporal data mining.
+Mathematical epidemiology as an application.
+Most about package information.
+Data Sources Links and Epidemic Repos are also included. .
 - [awesome-adonisjs-packages](https://github.com/NaveenDA/awesome-adonisjs-packages) - 🎨 A curated list of delightful AdonisJS packages and resources.
+- [awesome-3D-human](https://github.com/nxsEdson/awesome-3D-human) - A detailed survey on 3D human pose estimation.
 - [Github-Repositories](https://github.com/o-tawab/Github-Repositories) - My collection of repositories that worth more care.
 - [SORTED](https://github.com/PTDZ/SORTED) - SORTED: a curated list of interesting science ideas and links (cognitive/neuro & data science).
 - [awesome-smartgrid](https://github.com/PVKonovalov/awesome-smartgrid) - A curated list of awesome Smart Grid and IoT frameworks, libraries and software.
 - [awesome-rust-blog-posts](https://github.com/Robert-Steiner/awesome-rust-blog-posts) - Awesome Rust blog posts.
 - [awesome-saltproject](https://github.com/saltstack/awesome-saltproject) - A collaborative curated list of awesome Salt Project resources, tutorials and other salted stuff (originally maintained by the since-archived repo
+- [awesome-sustainable-software](https://github.com/sandstorm/awesome-sustainable-software) - In this list, we want to collect links, resources, and tips towards sustainable software developent.
+We especially want to highlight practical real-world tips which are directly applicable in practice.
 - [awesome-web3-developer](https://github.com/shamaevnn/awesome-web3-developer) - List of tools and services to build web3 apps.
+- [awesome-ner](https://github.com/smiyawaki0820/awesome-ner) - This repository groups together for the task of "Named Entity Recognition (NER)".
+- [awesome-fab-tcg](https://github.com/thecodehunter/awesome-fab-tcg) - Awesome FaB is a list of curated resources for the Flesh and Blood TCG.
 - [dev-bookmarks](https://github.com/thuytrinh/dev-bookmarks) - Links to blogposts, books, conference talks and so on regarding software development.
 - [awesome-machine-learning-python](https://github.com/ugwaj/awesome-machine-learning-python) - Machine and Deep Learning in Python.
 - [awesome-id](https://github.com/vck/awesome-id) - Kumpulan link komunitas pemrograman yang ada di Indonesia.